 The Kimberley: High level of fitness required for walks in hot weather conditions.

-We can cater for vegetarians, vegans, gluten free and lactose intolerant passengers.
+We can cater for vegetarians, vegans, gluten-free and lactose intolerant passengers.
 Please understand we are on a camping tour so the food you may usually have may not be readily available.
-Please contact us if you have any specific dietary needs.
+Please contact us at the time of booking if you have any specific dietary needs.

 19 Day Perth to Darwin Tour Package Itinerary - 19 days